thinktandem/thinktandem.io/src/content/articles/drupal6lts-php7-platform.md

 #### Updating Drupal 6 Core and Modules to the Long Term Support Versions.

 This next part is the longest and most tedious of this process.
 It isn't overly difficult, just more time consuming than anything.
-So grab a snack and lets get this done.
+So grab a snack and let's get this done..

 First we need to update the core of your Drupal 6 site.
 Doing this is fairly straight forward if your core isn't hacked up.
 Just go to the root of your project in your CLI and run the following: